 Apart from how good it tastes, I like wombok for 2 other reasons.
 Firstly, they are very affordable and you can now buy them halves which makes it even cheaper.
 Does also mean less wastage as I never know what to do with it all!
 Secondly, they have a pretty good shelf life so I’m able to keep till next weekend for a different dish if I didn’t want to make another Chinese cabbage salad.

-Why Did I Choose to Buy A Roast Duck Instead of Roasting My Own?
+Why I Chose to Buy A Roast Duck Instead of Roasting My Own?

 It is also a laborious process of marinating, roasting, overnight hanging etc… and where would I hang a whole duck in my kitchen!
 LOL!
 And the cost of buying a whole roast duck is not so far off from buying all the ingredients that its almost negligible.
 Leave it to the experts I say!

 Where Can I Buy A BBQ Roast Duck?